AniketKumarC007/Recruiter-Tool-PERN-Stack/README.md

 1. Open Command Prompt (CMD) on your system.
 2. Navigate to the server directory of the project using the `cd` command.
 3. Install dependencies by running `npm install`.
-4. Once the dependencies are installed, start the server using `nodemon index`.
+4. Once the dependencies are installed, start the server using `node index.js`.

 ### Running the Frontend